Whenever, Wherever: Commercial performance

-"Whenever, Wherever" was Shakira's most successful single at the time, which it stayed until "Hips Don't Lie" was released in five years.
-In the United States, "Whenever, Wherever" debuted at number 76 on the Billboard Hot 100 chart, while it peaked at number 6.
+"Whenever, Wherever" was Shakira's most successful single at the time, and it stayed that way until "Hips Don't Lie" (featuring Wyclef Jean) was released in five years.
+In the United States, "Whenever, Wherever" debuted at number 76 on the Billboard Hot 100 chart, while it peaked at number 6, the chart dated 29 December 2001.
 In doing so, it became her first top 10 single on the chart.
-Additionally, the track respectively peaked at numbers 1, 3, and 4 on the Billboard Hot Latin Tracks, Latin Pop Airplay, Hot Dance Club Play, and Top 40 Tracks component charts.
+Additionally, the track peaked at numbers 1, 3, and 4 respectively on the Billboard Hot Latin Tracks, Latin Pop Airplay, Hot Dance Club Play, and Top 40 Tracks component charts.
 In Canada, the song peaked at number 4.
 According to Sony Music Canada, the song has sold over 2 million copies in the United States.
 In Australia, the song debuted at number 1, on 10 February 2002, remaining at the top for six weeks.
 In New Zealand, the song debuted at number 39 on the RIANZ chart, on 20 January 2002, while it reached the number-1 spot in its fourth week.
 It spent 8 non-consecutive weeks at the top, becoming her highest-charting single.

 In Europe, "Whenever, Wherever" became a major success, topping the charts of more than 15 countries, quickly establishing Shakira's presence in the European mainstream.
 In the United Kingdom, the song became Shakira's first top three hit on the UK Singles Chart, peaking at number two for two consecutive weeks, and eventually spent ten weeks in the top 10 of the chart, as well as 19 weeks in the top 75.
 The song currently stands as the seventh bestselling song by a female artist in the 21st century in the United Kingdom.
 It is also the 38th bestselling single of the 2000s decade in the UK.
 In Austria, the song remained at the top for seven weeks, while in France, it remained for four weeks.
 In Italy, the song debuted at number 1, staying at the top for one further week.
 Later, it fell to number 4, climbed to number 2 and reached the top again.
 Later, it fell to number 2 and attained the top once again.
 Later, the song fell to number 2 and climbed to number 1, where it remained for two further weeks, spending seven non-consecutive weeks at the top, and becoming the best-selling single of 2002.
 In Switzerland, the song debuted at number 9 on the singles chart, and the following week, it reached the number-one position, where it remained for a total of seventeen consecutive weeks, becoming the 22nd most successful song of the decade in that country.
-Topping the charts for 17 weeks, it also set a record in being the longest time on the number one spot in the country.
+Topping the charts for 17 weeks, it also set a record in being the longest time on the number one spot in the country, until it was surpassed in 2017 by Luis Fonsi and Daddy Yankee's "Despacito", which spent 20 weeks atop.
 In February 2014 "Whenever, Wherever" entered the UK Singles Chart again at number 99.